Patrik Hartl

 Patrik Hartl (born 10 September 1976 Olomouc) is a contemporary Czech novelist, playwright and theatre director.

 Life and career

 Patrik Hartl studied film and TV directing at the Academy of Performing Arts in Prague.

 He lives and works in Prague.
 He has written and (as his own director) staged eight comedies, all of which have become box-office hits.
 Since 2000, he has been an in-house playwright and director at the Studio DVA theatre, an independent theatre company based on Wenceslas Square in central Prague.

-His novels have three times won the Czech Best Seller Award for the best-selling new book in the Czech Republic.
+His novels have five times won the Czech Best Seller Award for the best-selling new book in the Czech Republic.

 Works

 Theatre comedies

 (Translations of titles for informational purposes only.)